jnozzi/cocoadev.com/markdown/NSTableViewRowReordering.md

-In my application I have a standard General/NSTableView with some General/NSTextFieldCells for displaying each column of data, and I can't for the life of me figure out how to allow these rows to be reordered vertically within the table.
+In my application I have a standard NSTableView with some NSTextFieldCells for displaying each column of data, and I can't for the life of me figure out how to allow these rows to be reordered vertically within the table.
 I have done setVerticalMotionCanBeginDrag:YES in awakeFromNib, but it appears to do nothing.
 What am I missing?
 Thanks.

 ----